artemave/super_video_grep/README.md

 - `--print-segments`: print matched segments and exit
 - `--timing`: print timing info for extraction and ASR (default on)
 - `--no-timing`: disable timing output
-- `--counter`: overlay a running match counter (1, 2, 3, …) on each clip
+- `--counter`: overlay a running match counter (counts total matched words, even if a clip has multiple matches)

 ## Notes